 Now, since it was me and my girlfriend, we had a way of instantly satisfying that curiousity.
 So I played and played and activated my blend for the day at around 3100.
 The result was, to our surprise, the same as hers.
 And there is the second catch: even if you collect more, a better reward is not guaranteed.

 Rewards From Blending Fruit

 $3 off any Boost, 8* day expiry

 I have been told that blending 10,000 fruit gives you a free drink.
 You can't use the vouchers together, but having two $3 vouchers (at 3000 fruit each, in two days) is essentially getting one drink free.
 You still maximize your discount output if you drink regularly by blending the minimum each day.

 Is It A Good Game?

-There was a game that went by Muffin Slash or Muffin Break, a solidly C-tier Fruit Ninja clone released by Kenny Rogers in Malaysia a year or so ago.
+There was a game that went by Muffin Slash or Muffin Break, a solidly C-tier Fruit Ninja clone released by Kenny Rogers in Malaysia.
 If you hit a certain score threshold, you could show the store manager and get either a free sundae or half a dozen muffins (for which they are famous).
-Curious, I downloaded it after we placed our orders, and hit the highest tier required in about five minutes.
+Curious, I downloaded it after we placed our orders and hit the highest tier required in about five minutes.
 In fact, the time it took for the manager to process what had happened was longer than the game experience, but in the end I got my prize.
-I decided to take the lack of challenge in the challenge as generosity, and not hilarious underestimation of the average player's skill level, and grew a little fatter that day.
+I decided to take the lack of challenge in the challenge as generosity and not a hilarious underestimation of the average player's skill level, and grew a little fatter that day.

 Let's be clear: as a promotional product, Free the Fruit is great.
 The production is respectable, it's got a lot of novelty going for it, it's even got an element of challenge.
 You get a tangible money return on the time you spend playing, and that's not something you can say for a lot of games (unless you're in the business of flipping accounts).
 Yet, it's because of this that makes it hard to judge.